Internal Medicine Volunteer Opportunities

 Tansen, Nepal – Lumbini Medical College (LMC)

-Qualifications: Board eligible/certified; several years of experience preferred.
+Qualifications: Board eligible/certified in internal medicine with several years of experience preferred.
+No opportunities for those-in-training.

 Housing: Housing is provided.